How To Retire Without a Mortgage

 Now that you can visualize your future retirement, you should be able to tell whether you can afford to pay more on your mortgage.
 You can make additional payments at any time.

-“The additional amount depends on … how much in additional payments is affordable,” said Len Hayduchok, president of Dedicated Senior Advisors in Hamilton, N.J.
+“The additional amount depends on … how much in additional payments is affordable,” said Len Hayduchok, founder and president of Dedicated Financial Services in Hamilton, New Jersey.
 “If someone can afford an extra $200 a month and has enough of a financial cushion, that is how much can be paid.”

 Generally, you should have a financial cushion to cover you for six months, plus some unpredictable expenses, such as a car repair, said Hayduchok.
 He cautioned that it’s better to have this safety net than accelerate your mortgage payoff.